I followed you by rivers of phlegm and blood

 like the mob that followed Jesus through the winding streets of Jerusalem

 when the cross was on his back, the sun setting on his head

 followed by thunder, followed by rain!

-that a circle is as good as straight line when all we want is to be
+A circle is good as a straight line when all we want is to be

 Before I came to rest in the one whose breast is white and fragrant as magnolia

 I ate the flesh and drank the blood of memory.

 My heart was a bible with verses marked by sticks of chewing gum.

 Now in early morning I kneel by streams of breath